jhades/ng2-minimal/README.md

 ### Installation Problems?

 npm installations sometimes fail, specially if behind corporate proxies (but it's getting better).
+This is a general npm problem, not related to this repo specifically.

 Its advisable in general to upgrade your npm to version 3, specially if running on a windows box.
 This will avoid any problems with long file paths.
 If you are having generic npm installation problems, try the following after the installation fails:

     npm cache clean
     npm install